Fiserv/acceptance-solutions-apac/docs/APIs/externalboarding/CreateURN.md

 # Create URN

 This API is used to create URN.
-Merchants needs to add session token received during login api call in the header of this API,
+Merchants needs to add session token received during login api call in the header of this API.

 ## Endpoint